roytang/blog/content/posts/2006/02/deadly-noontime-shows.md

 I remember during the days of the &#8220;Pera o Bayong&#8221; contest that there would be literally hundreds of would-be contestants hanging out near the ABS-CBN compound hoping to win a big prize.
 I remember thinking that these people spend hours in line, many probably coming back day after day; if they could just devote themselves to some sort of honest work they would have had far better chances of improving their lives.

-While I say a prayer for those whose lives were lost, I&#8217;m glad I have the luxury of thinking that crowding in with thirty thousand people for a chance to win some cash is just too much hassle.
+While I say a prayer for those whose lives were lost, I&'m glad I have the luxury of thinking that crowding in with thirty thousand people for a chance to win some cash is just too much hassle.

  [1]: http://news.inq7.net/nation/index.php?index=1&story_id=65164